West Memorial Building: Rehabilitation

 - Public Services and Procurement Canada

-- A budget of over $1 billion has been identified for the entire project.
-This overall budget is not limited to the rehabilitation of the West Memorial Building, but includes the rehabilitation of the Supreme Court of Canada Building.
+- A budget of over $1 billion has been identified for the entire program of work, which also includes restoring and modernizing the Supreme Court of Canada Building.

 - Project status